 (Information courtesy of Towson Golf & Country Club)

-The Tiger Soccer Complex, home to both the men's and women's programs, is conveniently located adjacent to Johnny Unitas® Stadium and the Towson Center Arena.
+The Tiger Soccer Complex, home to the women's program, is conveniently located adjacent to Johnny Unitas® Stadium and Tiger Arena.

 The field is seeded and sodded every year with Bermuda grass, ideal for collegiate soccer.
 Both bench areas are equipped with two portable Kwik Goal team bench shelters as used by Major League Soccer teams and squads throughout international soccer.